Best Tips for Dealing with Anger Post Rehab to Avoid Relapse

-There are many different negative emotions that can build up and arise during the course of addiction and recovery.
+Many different negative emotions can build up and arise during addiction and recovery.
 One of such that is very common is anger.
 Many addicts have trouble knowing how to deal with anger, as well as how to appropriately express it.
-Often, the only way they know how to deal with it is by using drugs or alcohol to mask it.
-Due to this, it is critical that recovering addicts learn how to cope with their anger, because if they do not, then it could end up in relapse.
-Learning how to properly cope with anger and other negative emotions is one of the keys to long-term sobriety.
+Often, the only way they know how to handle it is by using drugs or alcohol to mask it.
+Due to this, it is critical that recovering addicts learn how to cope with their anger post rehab because if they do not, they could end up in relapse.
+Learning how to cope with anger and other negative emotions properly are the keys to long-term sobriety.

-There are many different ways to begin to effectively cope with anger.
-The end result, of course, being able to address these feelings without the use of substances.
-These include:
+There are many different ways to begin to cope with anger post rehab effectively.
+The result, of course, being able to address these feelings without the use of substances.
+These ways include:

-- Communication – Learn to effectively express your anger through proper communication.
-This means without being extremely defensive or assertive, or “flying off the handle” as the old saying goes.
-This can be tough to adjust to, but it can be very productive.
+- Communication – Learn to express your anger through proper communication effectively.
+Effectively means without being extremely defensive or assertive, or “flying off the handle” as the old saying goes.
+DThis can be tough to adjust to, but it can be very productive.